1. Introduction

 4. Deep-Dive

-WebAuthn4j provides Authenticator interface as a representation of an authenticator.
+WebAuthn4j provides CredentialRecord interface as a representation of a credential record.

-On registering the authenticator, you need to persist its representation by creating the instance implementing Authenticator interface in your application manner because it is used afterwards on authentication verification.
+On registering the credential, you need to persist its representation by creating the instance implementing CredentialRecord interface in your application manner because it is used afterwards on authentication verification.
 It might be better to use credentialId as a search key for this persisted instance.

-You can freely enhance the class implementing Authenticator interface in order to meet your application’s requirements.
-For example, you can add the field for your application’s user to identify the authenticator.
+You can freely enhance the class implementing CredentialRecord interface in order to meet your application’s requirements.
+For example, you can add a field like name to identify the credential.

-While it is application’s responsibility to serialize Authenticator instance at registration, WebAuthn4J provides an utility class to serialize or deserialize members of Authenticator class.
+While it is application’s responsibility to serialize CredentialRecord instance at registration, WebAuthn4J provides an utility class to serialize or deserialize fields of CredentialRecord class.
 Please use them for implementing persistence in your application.

 4.2.1. attestedCredentialData